 - Floral – bouquets, boutonnieres, centerpieces, ceremony pews flowers, altar area flowers

 - Decor/Miscellaneous items – cake server & knife, card box, guest book or alternative, backdrop, toasting glasses, candles

 - Gifts – for bridesmaids, groomsmen, flower girl, ring bearer, and parents

-I think I mentioned everything, but there is a slight possibility, lol.
+I think I mentioned everything, but there is a slight possibility I may have missed one, lol.
 The budget is important and it can be very tedious, but it’s worth it so you don’t lose your mind over it.

 Before you start spending any money, you should research things on what they cost, and then start adding things up and see if you can stay in the budget you created.
 Then decide what you have to have and what you feel is not as important.

 Another thing to remember is that you don’t want to go broke or go into debt over your wedding.

 This is just a small part of budget discussion.
 I will go into more details.
 Being informed and educated will help with dealing with the stress.
 Once the hard stuff is done, then the other stuff gets easier and more fun.